 “We’ve seen an incredible increase in website leads since implementing PERQ in mid-December,” says Casey Rusk.
 In just over three months, Watermark Residential’s website leads jumped by more than 300%.

-Creating a neighborhood/city guide and a multifamily blog will not only make your multifamily website the hub of information for what’s what in your neighborhood, it will keep prospects on your site longer and your property will stand out more to them.
-Businesses with blogs have more monthly visitors and leads than those without.
+Creating a neighborhood/city guide and a multifamily blog will not only establish your multifamily website as the go-to source for local information but also keep prospects on your site longer, making your property more memorable to them.
+Businesses with blogs attract more monthly visitors and leads than those without.

-Multifamily has the opportunity to create apartment content for their consumer base but not a lot of companies are taking this chance to stand out.
-Not only will your multifamily website stand out to prospects and rank higher, your property will be more well known among the new generation of renters.
+Multifamily has the opportunity to create apartment content for this consumer base, but not many companies are taking advantage of this chance to stand out.
+Not only will your multifamily website stand out to prospects and rank higher, but your property will also become more well-known among the new generation of renters.

-PERQ integrates with your existing website and lead sources to engage, nurture and convert every lead, improving the multifamily leasing journey for everyone.
-Learn how it works or request a demo.
+PERQ seamlessly integrates with your existing website and lead sources to engage, nurture, and convert every lead, enhancing the multifamily leasing journey for all involved.